EmenstaNougat/ESP32-BlueJammer/README.md

 ## Hardware - Make your own ESP32-BlueJammer
-(Aliexpress affilate links to support me-linked to the item names)
+(Aliexpress affiliate links to support me-linked to the item names)
 ### Required:

 - **[ESP32 Dev Module](https://s.click.aliexpress.com/e/_onYIVKr)** (**Recommended: ESP32-32U CP2102**, any ESP32 should work as long as it has the needed pins)